 As works of art, all three of these larks can be enjoyed by audiences outside their ‘own’ national cultures.
 At the same time, all three of them evoke meanings specific to those cultures, and those meanings are impossible to discern just by reading/seeing/hearing the work itself.
 In Szinyei’s case, Skylark is elevated above the status of mere eye candy by the special place the painter enjoys in the history of Hungarian art as the first harbinger of modernism.

 In the 1860s, while studying at the Munich Academy of Fine Art, Szinyei encountered a range of new artistic trends that inspired him to tread new ground.
 One of these was plein air painting: working outdoors, painting the everyday appearance of nature, rather than its idealised image.
-Another was Gustave Courbet, whom Szinyei also met in person when the French artist’s pictures were displayed at a large international exhibition in Munich in 1869.
+Another was Gustave Courbet, whom Szinyei also met in person when the French artist’s pictures were displayed at a large international exhibition in Munich in 1869, along with landscapes from Barbizon, which also caught Szinyei’s attention.
 Feeling more and more confident in his artistic approach, in 1873 Szinyei painted his masterpiece: Picnic in May.